 When class is over, and on weekends, students can look forward to various Summer College virtual activities to meet and connect with other students across the world.
 Check out our Virtual Campus Experience page for more information!

-Rebecca is a Professor of Musical Theater Voice and Assistant Program Coordinator for Musical Theater at Syracuse University.
-A soprano with a DMA from the Eastman School, she has sung in opera, symphonic concerts, chamber music, recitals, and cabaret around the world.
-For the past 15 years, she has specialized in Musical Theater vocal technique as coordinator of Vocal Instruction in the Department of Drama, where she teaches courses on vocal physiology and health, musicianship skills, private voice lessons, and Advanced Musical Theater Repertoire.
+firstname.lastname@example.org Rebecca Karpoff teaches Musical Theater Voice and serves as the Associate Chair for the Department of Drama at Syracuse University.
+A soprano with a DMA from the Eastman School of Music, she has sung in opera, symphonic concerts, chamber music, recitals, and cabaret around the world.
+For the past 15 years, she has specialized in Musical Theater vocal technique as coordinator of Vocal Instruction in the Department of Drama, where she has taught courses on vocal physiology and health, musicianship skills, private voice lessons, and Advanced Musical Theater Repertoire.
 She has also directed and/or music directed numerous Department projects, from established full-length musicals to new works, devised works, and student cabarets.